Mount Saint Canice

-Mount Saint Canice was a Catholic convent first opened in Hobart, Tasmania, Australia by the Good Shepherd Sisters in 1893.
-The sisters began to take in young women who were perceived to have fallen short of the morals and values of the times.
+In 1893, the sisters began to take in young women who were perceived to have fallen short of the morals and values of the times.
 The Mount Saint Canice convent was to become known as The Magdalene Laundry and was one of ten such laundries in operation throughout Australia.
 They were based on existing Magdalene laundries in Ireland.
 "The Magdalene Laundries were workhouses in which many Irish women and girls were effectively imprisoned because they were perceived to be a threat to the moral fiber of society."

-The convent closed after 8 were killed in an explosion in 1974.
+The convent closed after eight novices were killed in an explosion in 1974; and the building is used as an aged care retirement home.

 History

 Mount Saint Canice has been likened by former inmates to laundries which operated in Ireland.
 Former inmates of Mount Saint Canice are now referred to as Forgotten Australians.
 In 2009, an official Australian government apology was made to people who had grown up in the institutional system, including former child immigrants to Australia.
 The apology was made by the Australian Prime Minister Kevin Rudd.

 Survivor and artist Rachael Romero represents her experience as a girl in a similar Convent of the Good Shepherd in South Australia and another of the commercial laundries known collectively around the world as "Magdalene Laundries."
 Romero's art portrays her experience in the convent, recalling her suffering as an inmate.
 She expresses her opinion about the Good Shepherd nun's 150th anniversary celebration.

-Writer and author Merlene Fawdry gives insight into the daily operation of Mount Saint Canice in "My Magdalene Home."
+Writer and author Merlene Fawdry gives insight into the daily operation of Mount Saint Canice in My Magdalene Home.

 Janice Konstantinidis, guest author for the Australian National Museum, 28 February 2011, shares a current photograph, as well as her detailed history of her time from the age of 12 working in the Magdalene laundry of Mount Saint Canice, nicknamed "The Mag."
 Janice also includes recollections of the lengths some girls would go to in order to escape.

-Mount Saint Canice had similar conditions to those shown in the 2002 film The Magdalene Sisters, written and directed by Peter Mullan.
-Girls as young as eleven were turned over to the Good Shepherd sisters.
-While there was a school at Mount Saint Canice, the curriculum was very basic.
-These younger girls were also forced to work in the laundry.
-Many young women who came to Mount Saint Canice pregnant were forced to give up their babies for adoption.
-Most women were released after varying lengths of stay; however, some stayed all their lives.
+Sisters of the Good Shepherd

 The Good Shepherd mother convent in Australia was Abbotsford, a commercial laundry that provided (unpaid) employment for girls and women and generated income for the Convent (1863 - 1975).
 The Convent was able to care for up to 1,000 and was self-sufficient through its farming, Industrial School and laundry activities.

 Other Good Shepherd convents in Australia that supported themselves as industrial laundries included: